 The LGBTQIA+ Allies Prom is an opportunity for young people to experience a formal style event and express their identity in a safe, supportive, and non-judgmental environment.
 Since the inaugural formal, held in 2016, this event has welcomed over 300 young people from Canberra and surrounds coming together into a supportive, safe environment to celebrate this milestone.

-YWCA Canberra is committed to working towards Reconciliation with Indigenous Australians.
-An integral part of this is developing a Reconciliation Action Plan (RAP).
+YWCA Canberra is committed to working towards reconciliation, which is about strengthening relationships between Aboriginal and Torres Strait Islander peoples and the wider community, for the benefit of all Australians.
+An integral part of this is delivering on our Reconciliation Action Plan (RAP).

 We launched our first RAP at our Annual General Meeting in October 2009, followed by our second Reconciliation Action Plan (2011 – 2013), our Stretch RAP (2014-2016).
 Most recently, we launched our second Stretch RAP at a special event at our Lanyon Youth and Community Centre.
 A stretch RAP indicates that YWCA Canberra has embedded the principles and practices of reconciliation in our everyday business.
 Through the stretch RAP, we are able to focus on increasing activities and setting more ambitious targets.

 YWCA Canberra is committed to creating a world where women and their children are safe from violence, and where a culture of gender equality and fairness exists to protect the rights of all people.
 Research demonstrates that an integral part of reducing violence against women and children is primary prevention.

 YWCA Canberra is proud to have provided training and resources through a suite of primary violence prevention resources captured under the umbrella of Respect Ed.